electricimp/Usb/README.md

 ## USB.Driver class

 This class is the base for all drivers that are developed for USB Drivers Framework.
-It contains two mandatory methods which must be implemented by every USB driver.
+It contains three mandatory methods which must be implemented by every USB driver.

 ### match(*deviceObject, interfaces*)